sgchun/nps/README.md

    ./nps_check.sh testdata/Test1/npsdat/
    ```

 5. **Partition the rest of data.** We define the partition scheme by running `npsR/nps_prep_part.R`.
-The first argument is the NPS data directory (`testdata/Test1/npsdat/`) and the second argument is the window shift (`0`, `20`, `40` or `60`).
-The third and last arguments are the numbers of partitions.
+The first argument is the NPS data directory (`testdata/Test1/npsdat/`).
+The second and third arguments are the numbers of partitions.
 We recommend 10-by-10 double-partitioning on the intervals of eigenvalues of projection and estimated effect sizes in the eigenlocus space, thus last two arguments are `10` and `10`:
    ```
    Rscript npsR/nps_prep_part.R testdata/Test1/npsdat/ 10 10
    ```